heutelbeck/sapl-policy-engine/sapl-documentation/6_7_FastAPI.md

 | On stream complete | Generator finishes normally                  | Cleanup and finalization                |
 | On cancel          | Client disconnects or enforcement terminates | Release resources and close connections |

 This is why the handler interfaces have different shapes.
 A `RunnableConstraintHandlerProvider` fires at a lifecycle point like "on decision".
 A `ConsumerConstraintHandlerProvider` processes each data item.
-A `MethodInvocationConstraintHandlerProvider` only exists in `@pre_enforce` because it modifies arguments before the handler runs, which makes no sense after the handler has already executed.
+A `MethodInvocationConstraintHandlerProvider` only exists in `@pre_enforce` because it modifies arguments before the endpoint runs, which makes no sense after the endpoint has already executed.

 #### PreEnforce Lifecycle

-When you decorate a handler method with `@pre_enforce`, here is what happens step by step.
+When you decorate an endpoint with `@pre_enforce`, here is what happens step by step.

 First, the PEP builds an authorization subscription from the decorator options (or from defaults if you left them out) and sends it to the PDP as a one-shot request.
 The PDP evaluates the subscription against all matching policies and returns a single decision.

-If the decision is anything other than `PERMIT`, the PEP raises `HTTPError(403)` immediately.
-Your handler never runs.
+If the decision is anything other than `PERMIT`, the PEP raises `HTTPException(403)` immediately.
+Your endpoint never runs.

 If the decision is `PERMIT`, the PEP resolves all constraint handlers.
 It walks through the obligations and advice attached to the decision and checks which registered handlers claim responsibility for each one.
 If any obligation has no matching handler, the PEP denies access right there, because it cannot guarantee the obligation will be enforced.

 With all handlers resolved, execution proceeds through the enforcement locations in order.
 On-decision handlers run first (logging, audit).
-Then method-invocation handlers run, which can modify handler arguments if the policy requires it.
-Then your actual handler executes.
-After the handler returns, the PEP applies return-value handlers: resource replacement if the decision included one, filter predicates, mapping handlers, and consumer handlers.
+Then method-invocation handlers run, which can modify endpoint arguments if the policy requires it.
+Then your actual endpoint executes.
+After the endpoint returns, the PEP applies return-value handlers: resource replacement if the decision included one, filter predicates, mapping handlers, and consumer handlers.
 If any obligation handler fails at any stage, the PEP denies access.

 #### PostEnforce Lifecycle

 `@post_enforce` inverts the order.
-Your handler runs first, regardless of the authorization outcome.
+Your endpoint runs first, regardless of the authorization outcome.
 Only after it returns does the PEP build the authorization subscription (now including the return value) and consult the PDP.

-This means the PDP can make decisions based on the actual data your handler produced.
+This means the PDP can make decisions based on the actual data your endpoint produced.
 For example, a policy might permit access to a record only if its classification level is below a threshold, something that can only be checked after loading the record.

-If the decision is not `PERMIT`, the PEP discards the return value and raises `HTTPError(403)`.
+If the decision is not `PERMIT`, the PEP discards the return value and raises `HTTPException(403)`.

-If the decision is `PERMIT`, constraint handlers proceed through the same stages as `@pre_enforce`, minus the method-invocation handlers (since the handler has already run).
+If the decision is `PERMIT`, constraint handlers proceed through the same stages as `@pre_enforce`, minus the method-invocation handlers (since the endpoint has already run).
 Return-value handlers can still transform the result before it reaches the caller.

-Because the handler runs before the PDP is consulted, if the handler itself raises an exception, that exception propagates directly.
+Because the endpoint runs before the PDP is consulted, if the endpoint itself raises an exception, that exception propagates directly.
 The PDP is never called, because there is no return value to include in the subscription.

 For a complete formal specification of all enforcement modes, including state machines, teardown invariants, and handler resolution timing, see the [PEP Implementation Specification](../8_1_PEPImplementationSpecification/).